It is important to be able to work out whether a day is an otherwise working day for an employee because eg:

 - the reasonable expectations of the employer and employee as to whether the employee would have worked on that day

-- if the employee would normally have worked if it wasn’t a holiday (public or alternative) or if the employee was on leave (sick or bereavement)
+- if the employee would normally have worked if it wasn’t a holiday (public or alternative) or if the employee was not on leave (sick or bereavement)

-- if the day falls during a closedown period, the above factors need to be taken into account as if the closedown period weren’t in effect.
+If the day falls during a closedown period, the above factors need to be taken into account as if the closedown period weren’t in effect.

 Ross will be paid for both Good Friday and Easter Monday as the roster pattern would have scheduled him to work these days if they weren’t public holidays (these are otherwise working days for him).

 When an employee does not have a clear work pattern or there’s a lot of variation in work times, it may be harder to decide if a day is an otherwise working day.
 You can use the Otherwise working day calculator to work it out.
 It will take about 15 minutes to work through all the steps of the Otherwise working day calculator.

 If you’re still not sure you can contact us.